prl405/SortManagerProject/README.md

  Worst case performance: O(nlog(n))

+ ###### Binary Tree Sort
+The tree sort builds a binary tree and proceeds to traverse it placing the elements it comes across into an array.
+Due to the structure of the binary tree the order of the array is naturally formed in ascending order.

+ Worst case performance: O(n^2) unbalanced
+                         O(nlog(n)) balanced

  #### Logger
  The logger logs the program's events during runtime using log4j and stores them in the app.log file.